wbzyl/c-exercises/README.md

 * [Clarifying the Roles of the .gemspec and Gemfile](http://yehudakatz.com/2010/12/16/clarifying-the-roles-of-the-gemspec-and-gemfile/) (TL;DR – Too long; didn't read)
 * [Using >= Considered Harmful (or, What’s Wrong With >=)](http://yehudakatz.com/2010/08/21/using-considered-harmful-or-whats-wrong-with/)

+Quotes from the above.

+Developing gem:
+„Do not check your *Gemfile.lock* into version control since it enforces precision that does not exist in the *gem* command, which is used to install gems in practice.”

+Developing app:
+„Check in your *Gemfile.lock*, since you will use the *bundler* tool across all machines, and the precision enforced by *bundler* is extremely desirable for applications.”

 ## Instalacja

 Wykonać polecenie: